2. Add to PATH (or copy to /usr/local/bin)export PATH="$PATH:$(pwd)/target/release"

 # Build the release binarycargo build --release

-# The binary is at cli/target/release/logchef# Copy to your PATH:sudo cp target/release/logchef /usr/local/bin/If you have just installed:
+# The binary is at cli/target/release/logchef# Copy to your PATH:sudo cp target/release/logchef /usr/local/bin/Using Just

 # Build release binaryjust build-cli